 The Pérez-Guerrero Trust Fund for South-South Cooperation (PGTF) was established by the United Nations General Assembly in 1983, as a mechanism for supporting economic and technical cooperation among developing countries.
 PGTF’s catalytic financial support is geared towards projects carried out by three or more developing countries and activities that strengthen regional cooperation and provide mutual benefits across borders.

 Financing is preferentially provided to projects that have the most significant impact and area of coverage, and address priority areas of the Caracas Programme of Action on Economic Cooperation among Developing Countries and the Havana Programme of Action on Technical Cooperation Among Developing Countries.
 All projects are demand-driven, reflect the priorities of the partnering countries and address matters of critical importance to members of the Group of 77 (G-77).

-The United Nations Office for South-South Cooperation serves as the Fund Manager of the PGTF, and upon approval by the G-77, the UN Development Programme channels and helps implement PGTF resources through projects around the world.
+The United Nations Office for South-South Cooperation serves as the Fund Manager of PGTF, and upon approval by the G-77, the United Nations Development Programme channels and helps implement PGTF resources through projects around the world.